Beyond Flicker: Detecting Kinematic Inconsistencies for Generalizable Deepfake Video Detection: Introduction

 \textit{Deepfakes} refer to audiovisual media of human subjects whose content has been manipulated or entirely generated by artificial methods.
 Although these techniques are useful in scenarios such as filmmaking or social media applications, they can also be exploited for malicious purposes, including spreading misinformation and identity theft.

 Consequently, as deepfake generation methods grow in sophistication, so does the need for advanced detection systems that can reliably identify manipulated media, particularly from unseen generation methods.
-A successful approach to improve generalization is the use of pseudo-fake generation techniques~\cite{Li20a, Chen22, Shiohara22, Wang23, Larue23, Cai25, Nguyen25, Yan25b}, in which fake samples are generated from pristine data to train a predictive model.
+A successful approach to improve generalization is the use of pseudo-fake generation techniques~\cite{Li20a, Chen22, Shiohara22, Wang23a, Larue23, Cai25, Nguyen25, Yan25b}, in which fake samples are generated from pristine data to train a predictive model.
 This allows for a higher controllability of the data presented to the model, including samples that are very similar to their pristine counterparts, which forces the network to extract more informative representations to distinguish between real and manipulated faces.

-Present pseudo-fake deepfake detection approaches mainly focus on detecting \textit{spatial artifacts} such as blending boundaries and texture inconsistencies~\cite{Shiohara22, Li20a} and \textit{temporal artifacts} associated with the digital fingerprint of different video sources~\cite{Wang23} and the flicker or drift of individual facial features over time~\cite{Cai25, Nguyen25, Yan25b}.
+Pseudo-fake deepfake detection approaches mainly focus on detecting \textit{spatial artifacts} such as blending boundaries and texture inconsistencies~\cite{Shiohara22, Li20a} and \textit{temporal artifacts} associated with the digital fingerprint of different video sources~\cite{Wang23a} and the flicker or drift of individual facial features over time~\cite{Cai25, Nguyen25, Yan25b}.
 However, they do not investigate the violation of natural motion dependencies between different facial parts.
+Although some recent detection methods rely on hand-crafted geometric rules to spot muscle inconsistencies~\cite{Liao23}, data-driven synthesis of such complex temporal artifacts remains unexplored.
 For example, the fake in Fig.~\ref{fig:deepfake-artifacts} would go unnoticed since there is no temporal drift, but a very subtle uncorrelation between the movement of the eyebrow and the eyelid.
 We argue that modern deepfake generation methods are progressively introducing less obvious temporal artifacts, and present pseudo-fake approaches could be rendered insufficient.